Red-Winged Blackbird: Striking Red on the Wing Keeps Territory

 Red-Winged Blackbird General Characteristics:

-- Male is jet black with one patch of red on wing shoulders
+- The male is jet black with one patch of red on the wing shoulders

-- Female is mottled brown with white and brown streaks on breast
+- The female is mottled brown with white and brown streaks on the breast

 - Can eat farmed grain, but also eats farmed grain insect pests